-You’ll have to put in a bit of your information just like any other service, such as your personal information and social security number for tax reasons.
-After you do, there will not be a prompt to deposit any cash as there is no minimum balance that Webull requires in order to maintain an account with them.
+You’ll have to put in a bit of your info (just like any other service), such as your personal information and social security number for tax reasons.
+After you do, there will not be a prompt to deposit any cash as there is no minimum balance that Webull requires in order to start an account with them.

 If you wanted to stop here and just take advantage of all their tools and features you could.
-Tou wouldn’t be making a bad decision either.
-They really do offer a great suite of industrial-scale technology right at your fingertips.
+You wouldn’t be making a bad decision either.
+They really do offer a large menu of industrial-scale technology.

 But if you want to start investing on their platform, you can make a deposit.
-Their great user interface makes it simple to look up stocks and learn just about anything you want to know about them in a matter of minutes.
+Their superb user interface makes it simple to look up stocks and learn just about anything you want to know in a matter of minutes.